feiqi3/rayTracer/README.md

 My work after reading "Ray Tracing in one weekend" Here is the book [Ray Tracing in one weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) Lots of new features have been added on the origin program in the book.
 Until now, the following features have been done:
-- A simple log
-- Triangle rendering
-- Barycentric coordinate
-- .JPG writing based on STBI
-- Texture mapping
+- Texture mapping base on Barycentric coordinate
-- New render queue
 - Multithreading support
-- .obj model rendering(inefficiency)
+- .obj model rendering
-- Light
 - Sky box

 TO DO:
 - Importance sampling
 - Accecleration structure
+- Post effects
 NO plan for:
 The randome scene.